SELinux#

 options to run scripts on VPN client connect and disconnect.
 This requires

-permissions, not granted by the default SELinux policy on EL9 and Fedora.
+permissions, not granted by the default SELinux policy on Fedora/EL.

 In order to fix this, we needed to change two things: